mayraberrones94/Aprendizaje/README.md

 (vi, vj ) ∈ E corresponds to pairs of neighboring vertices.
 Each edge (vi, vj ) ∈ E has a corresponding weight w((vi, vj )), which is a non-negative measure of the dissimilarity between neighboring elements vi and vj
 . "

 In the case of our images, the pixels represent the elements V and the weight is the measure of dissimilarity it had between two pixels connected.
-They have a few key components
+They have a few key criteria that we need to modulate to our data.

+- **Internal difference:** Is the maximum edge weight that connects two nodes of the same component.

+- **Difference between two components:** Is the minimum weight the edge that connects a node vi in component C1 to node vj in C2.

+- **Minimum internal difference:** This is the internal difference between C1 y C2, which is directed by the factor k (which we decide).